Minimal Session Types for the $\pi$-calculus (Extended Version): Preliminaries

 \subsection{Session Types for \HOp}

 \Cref{top:f:sts} (top) gives the syntax of types.
 Value types $U$ include the first-order types $C$ and the higher-order types $L$.
-In examples we often use other value (base) types, such as $\mathsf{Int}$ and $\mathsf{Bool}$.
+In \fixed{our} examples we use other value (base) types, such as $\tint$ and $\bool$.

 Session types are denoted with $S$ and shared types with $\chtype{S}$ and $\chtype{L}$. \newc{We write $\Proc$ to denote the \emph{process type}.} \newc{The functional} types $\shot{U}$ and $\lhot{U}$ denote {\em shared} and {\em linear} higher-order types, respectively.
 The {\em output type} $\btout{U} S$ is assigned to a name that first sends a value of type $U$ and then follows the type described by $S$.
 Dually, $\btinp{U} S$ denotes an {\em input type}.
 Type $\tinact$ is the termination type.
 We assume the {\em recursive type} $\trec{t}{S}$ is guarded, i.e., the type variable $\vart{t}$ only appears under prefixes.
 This way, types such as, e.g., the type $\trec{t}{\vart{t}}$ are not allowed.
 The sets of free/bound variables of a type $S$ are defined as usual; the sole binder is $\trec{t}{S}$.
 Closed session types do not have free type variables.